advdv/go-httpio/README.md

 ```

 ## Recipes
-A lot can be changed in the behaviour of this library, the documentation for this is still work in
-progress.
-Let me know what you would like to see first:
+Although the library designed to be flexible and serve different needs for
+different web applications.
+Much of these are still need to written but you
+can take a look at the `examples/sink` code for most of it.

-### Using `*template.Templates` to render Outputs
+- Using `*template.Templates` to render Outputs: WIP

-### Adding custom validation to Inputs
+- Adding custom validation to Inputs: WIP

-### Using the `github.com/go-playground/validator` validator
+- Using the `github.com/go-playground/validator` validator: WIP

-### Allow inputs to be decoded from from submissions and query parameters
+- Allow inputs to be decoded from from submissions and query parameters: WIP

-### Handle certain (user) errors differently
+- Handle certain (user) errors differently: WIP

-### Customize response status code
+- Customize response status code: WIP

-### Disable the 'X-Has-Handling-Error' header
+- Disable the 'X-Has-Handling-Error' header: WIP

-### Using the client with application specific errors
+- Using the client with application specific errors: WIP

 ## Future Ideas
 Another part that can be cumbersome in setting up for your business logic is fetching values from